sauldesigns/today-rn/README.md

 - That will navigate you to the settings page where you will be able to edit your profile information, view privacy policy, reset password, or sign out.
 - More feature will be added to the settings page in a future update.

+## Setting up the project
+- GUIDE IN PROGRESS
 ## Database
   - Powered By Google Firebase:
     - Authenticaion